A Firefighter’s Struggle: My Journey Through Burnout and Back

 Each season felt overwhelming in its own way, but each also carried lessons.
 I don’t share this to dwell on struggle, but to show how burnout is real, recovery is possible, and resilience can create opportunities to thrive on the other side of crisis.

-When I stepped into paramedic school, I was equal parts excited and terrified.
-The training was relentless—long hours, endless skills to master, and the constant stress of being evaluated on life-or-death calls.
+Paramedic school was equal parts exciting and terrifying.
+The training was relentless—long hours, endless skills to master, and constant pressure to perform on life-or-death calls.

-At the same time, I was surrounded by great friends.
+At the same time, I was surrounded by great people.
 We laughed, studied, and struggled together, building bonds that carried me through.

-After graduating, I was assigned a student of my own immediately.
+After certification, I was immediately assigned a student of my own.
 Talk about imposter syndrome—I questioned daily whether I was truly ready.
-But by year three, I had found my stride.
-Running calls, solving problems in real time, and seeing the impact on patients and families felt deeply rewarding.
+By my third year, I’d found my stride.
+Running calls, solving problems in real time, and seeing the impact on patients and families was deeply rewarding—even as the grind wore me down.

-After five years of nonstop calls and sleepless nights, I hit the wall.
-The cracks eventually became impossible to ignore.
-Five years of nonstop calls and sleepless nights caught up with me.
-The exhaustion was unshakable, and the job I once loved became unsustainable.
+After six years of nonstop calls and sleepless nights, I hit the wall.
+The exhaustion was unshakable, and the job I once loved had become unsustainable.

 Something had to give.
-I set my sights on the Company Officer test, motivated by the chance to change direction.
-Nobody wanted that promotion more than I did.
-When I earned it, the relief was immediate—it was my way out and my way forward.
+I set my sights on the Company Officer test, driven by the need for a new direction.
+I went all in, convinced it was my only way forward.
+When I earned the promotion, the relief was immediate—it felt like both an escape and a fresh start.

-Being a paramedic was one of the most rewarding seasons of my career.
-The challenges sharpened my skills, the calls built my confidence, and the responsibility shaped my perspective in ways that have guided every role since.
+Being a paramedic shaped me in ways I’ll always be grateful for.
+The challenges sharpened my skills, the calls built my confidence, and the responsibility shaped my perspective.

 The Breaking Point at Home

 My divorce was the lowest point of my life.
-Already sidelined by a hip replacement, I was off on sick leave when my marriage ended.
-I felt broken in every way—physically, mentally, and emotionally.
+Already sidelined by a hip replacement, I was on sick leave when my marriage ended.
+I felt broken—physically, mentally, and emotionally.

-My marriage had once been full of joy, connection, and meaning.
-When it broke down, those were replaced by shame and failure.
+When my marriage broke down, feelings of joy, connection, and meaning were replaced by shame and failure.
 I leaned on alcohol and self-destructive habits to numb the pain, but nothing worked.
 I felt lost, depressed, and hopeless.

-I leaned on family and friends, and I returned to focusing on my fitness and health.
+I leaned on family and friends and returned to fitness and health.
 Piece by piece, I rebuilt what I had lost—my confidence, my independence, and the belief that I could stand on my own two feet again.

-Along the way, I rediscovered the friendships that had always been there and the simple joy of having fun again.
-Laughter, connection, and shared experiences reminded me that life wasn’t just about surviving hard seasons—it was about living fully.
+Along the way, I rediscovered friendships that had always been there and the simple joy of having fun again.
+Laughter, connection, and shared experiences reminded me that life wasn’t just about surviving hard seasons—it was about living fully on the other side of adversity.

 Burnout Behind the Desk

 For years, I felt energized as the Training Division Chief.
 I was surrounded by great people, supported by leadership, and able to turn vision into action.
-Early on, it was deeply rewarding.
-I loved the work, the challenge, and the progress we were making in the department.
-I was sure this was where I’d finish my career.
+The work was deeply rewarding.
+I loved the challenge and the progress we were making as a department, and I was sure this was where I’d finish my career.

-Instead, I made a choice.
+Instead, I chose a different path.
 With encouragement from friends and colleagues, I threw myself into a new challenge: testing for Battalion Chief.
-It gave me the reset I needed.
-Nobody was more motivated than I was to earn that promotion, because I knew I didn’t have another option.
+It became my lifeline, and I gave it everything I had.

-That move was exactly what I needed.
-The new role reignited my energy and gave me space to grow again.
-It reminded me that sometimes all it takes is a change of scenery to find a fresh start.
-Real toughness isn’t about grinding yourself into the ground—it’s knowing when to pivot, reset, and focus on what matters most.
+The move back into Operations as a Battalion Chief reignited my energy and gave me space to grow again.
+It reminded me that sometimes all it takes is a change of scenery to find new life.

-Now, as I approach retirement, I see a long and rewarding career I’m proud of and grateful for.
+As I approach retirement, I am filled with pride and gratitude for a long and rewarding career.
 In the middle of crisis, it’s hard to believe there’s light on the other side.
-But time has shown me that even the darkest seasons gave way to better days.
+But time has shown me that even the darkest seasons can give way to better days.

 Finding Perspective

-As I reflect on these times of crisis, I see a pattern.
-Every season brought its own mix of fear and uncertainty, struggle and renewal.
-The details were different, but the rhythm was the same: push to the edge, face the fallout, and find a way forward.
+Looking back, I see the same pattern in every crisis—fear and uncertainty, struggle and renewal.
+The details were different, but the rhythm never changed: push to the edge, face the fallout, find a way forward.

-Burnout doesn’t hit all at once—it builds slowly.
-And recovery isn’t about toughness alone.
-It takes recognition, humility, and action.
-What I’ve learned is that the hardest seasons often shape you in ways you can’t see until much later.
+Burnout doesn’t strike all at once; it builds up over time.
+And recovery isn’t about toughness—it takes awareness, humility, and action.
+The hardest seasons shape you in ways you can’t see until much later.

-The times that nearly broke me also opened the door to something better.
-Crisis brings challenge.
-Challenge sparks reflection.
-Reflection shapes decisions.
-Decisions fuel action.
-And action creates the path to a new chapter.
+The times that nearly broke me were the ones that led to something better.
+Crisis brings challenge, challenge sparks reflection, reflection drives action—and action opens the door to a new chapter.

-In my next post, I’ll shift from story to strategy—sharing how firefighters can recognize and manage stress before it becomes burnout.
-Because the goal isn’t just to survive stress—it’s to use it, grow from it, and come out stronger on the other side.
+In my next post, I’ll break those habits down—showing how firefighters can spot stress early, manage it before it turns into burnout, and come out stronger on the other side.